rizinorg/book/src/basic_commands/flags.md

 |  55 * symbols
 ```

-Here are some command examples:
+Here you can find some command examples using flagspaces:

 ```
 [0x100003ba0]> fs symbols     ; select only flags in symbols flagspace